litmuschaos/v1-litmus-docs/docs/getstarted.md

 The above command installs all the CRDs, required service account configuration, and chaos-operator.

-**Note**: Ensure that you have the right privileges to install the CRDs & setup cluster-wide RBAC policies (by default, the chaos operator watches for Chaos CRs across namespaces)
+**Note**: Ensure that you have the right privileges to install the CRDs & setup cluster-wide RBAC policies (by default, the ChaosOperator watches for Chaos CRs across namespaces)

 Before you start running a chaos experiment, verify if Litmus is installed correctly.

 **Verify your installation**

-- Verify if the chaos operator is running
+- Verify if the ChaosOperator is running

 ```
 kubectl get pods -n litmus